SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 ILoveCandy
 ```

 > Where to put it?
-I just put it after `color` due to simillarity.
+I just put it after `color` due to similarity.

 ### Yay